 - Not sentimental: okay if lost, broken or stolen, laundry services may lose a thing or two, white items may turn a funny shade of yellow by the end of it …

-A note on comfortability:
+A quick note on comfort vs. fashion …

-If you are like me, you will have a couple of things you want to bring because they are so pretty.
+If you are like me, you will have a couple of things you want to bring because they are so pretty!!

 You may dream of bringing your favourite corset top or vintage jacket along.

 But realistically, you can only wear them out for a quick dinner in the evening, as they are difficult to walk in, hot, bulky, uncomfortable or made of stiff/itchy/hot material.
+Central America gets HOT y’all – I swear most days in Nicaragua were a minimum of 39ºC!!

 So, let’s jump right into it.